How to make an e-liquid recipe – part 1

 - Digital Scales or syringes – (more on this below)

-You can buy pretty much everything you need from here –
+You can buy pretty much everything you need for your e-liquid recipe from here

 Scales or Syringes?